GiovanniBussi/macports-ci/README.md

 After this command, you will be able to install packages described in your local Portfiles using commands such as `port install portname`.
 Notice that local Portfiles will take the precedence with respect to official Portfiles.

+**NOTE**: as of Jan 2026, using local ports require either making sure the local ports directory is accessible to any user or to run macports as root.
+Temporarily (as of Feb 23), we run as root.
+I will check if this can be done in a clearer way.

 Enabling ccache
 ---------------